-Unless otherwise indicated, all information contained in this GNL Market Overview section is derived from a market study prepared for us by Rosen Consulting Group ("RCG"), a nationally recognized real estate consulting firm, as of December 20, 2016, and the projections and beliefs of RCG stated herein are as of that date.
+Unless otherwise indicated, all information contained in this GNL Market Overview section is derived from a market study prepared for us by Rosen Consulting Group ("RCG"), a nationally recognized real estate consulting firm, as of February 10, 2017, and the projections and beliefs of RCG stated herein are as of that date.

-According to RCG, the significant market opportunity for the ground net lease structure across a large variety of property types and the potential for favorable relative risk/return position compared with other real estate assets, bodes well for future expansion in the sector.
+According to RCG, there is a significant opportunity to expand the utilization of the ground net lease structure across a large variety of property types and prospective leasehold investors and other counterparties given the favorable risk adjusted returns associated with GNLs relative to those of other real estate assets.

-The fragmented market, combined with limited historical data, makes it difficult to determine the size of the current ground net lease market; however, there is a significant volume of ground net lease transaction activity each year.
-According to Real Capital Analytics, over \$4.4 billion of existing GNLs were sold in the secondary market in 2015 and 2016 year to date in the United States.
-This total does not include GNLs that were created (i.e. newly structured with assets owned in fee simple in privately negotiated transactions) during this time period, as data regarding newly created GNLs is limited.
+Despite the significant volume of ground net lease transaction activity that takes place each year, the fragmented market, combined with limited historical data, makes it difficult to determine the size of the current ground net lease market.
+According to Real Capital Analytics, over \$4.4 billion of existing GNLs were sold in the secondary market in 2015 and 2016 in the United States.
+This total does not include GNLs that were created (i.e., newly structured leases with underlying assets owned in fee simple in privately negotiated transactions) during this time period, as data regarding newly created GNLs is limited.
 In addition to existing GNLs, there is a significant opportunity to expand the market size and prevalence of GNLs by creating new GNLs with assets currently owned in fee simple.
-The U.S. real estate market is the largest in the world with both existing assets and developable raw land.
+The U.S. commercial real estate market is the largest in the world with both existing commercial assets and developable raw land.
 Savills World reports approximately \$13.1 trillion of high-quality commercial (office, industrial, lodging, industrial and residential) real estate exists in North America, with the vast majority concentrated in the United States.

-Today, GNLs are used to capitalize all major property types of the commercial real estate market, including office, industrial, retail, lodging, residential and healthcare properties, throughout the world and are relatively common in England, Scotland, Northern Ireland, Hong Kong, China and throughout the United States, with concentrations in California, New York and Hawaii.
-Properties in the United States that are on leased land include the Chrysler building and Battery Park City in New York City, Hotel Palomar in the Westwood neighborhood of Los Angeles, the new apartment development, One Santa Fe, in the downtown Los Angeles Arts District, Trump International Hotel in Washington D.C., and the Royal Hawaiian Hotel in Honolulu.
+Today, GNLs are used to capitalize all major segments of the commercial real estate market throughout the world, including office, industrial, retail, lodging, residential and healthcare properties.
+They are relatively common in England, Scotland, Northern Ireland, Hong Kong, China and throughout the United States, with concentrations in California, New York and Hawaii.
+Well-regarded properties in the United States that are on leased land include the Chrysler building and Battery Park City in New York City, Hotel Palomar in the Westwood neighborhood of Los Angeles, the new apartment development, One Santa Fe, in the downtown Los Angeles Arts District, Trump International Hotel in Washington D.C., and the Royal Hawaiian Hotel in Honolulu.